bsubercaseaux/bsubercaseaux.github.io/_posts/2022-01-30-packingchromatic.md

 > *Best regards, Don*
 >

-Also, Knuth wrote us that he believe the chessboard conjecture might still be true for diamonds of odd radius!
+Also, Knuth wrote us that he believes the chessboard conjecture might still be true for diamonds of odd radius!
 I couldn’t be happier!
 This little problem, taken from a Facebook group, has given me a great amount of joy!
 Some frustration at times, but mostly joy.
 The paper of Martin et al. from 2017, where they proved the answer to be between 13 and 15, contains the following quote:

 > *“The first author heard of this problem at a talk by Bernard
 > Lidicky at the 8th Slovenian Conference on Graph Theory (Bled 2011). **While